SigProSeismology/Crustal-data-Gulf-of-Guinea/README.md

 # Supplementary data for:

-## "Numerical modelling of lithosphere-asthenosphere interaction and intraplate deformation in the Gulf of Guinea"
+## Numerical modelling of lithosphere-asthenosphere interaction and intraplate deformation in the Gulf of Guinea, Almedia. et., al